The bodyweight squat is a core exercise for strengthening the posterior chain.

 Training for the pistol squat requires a vertical pole to hold on to.
 Why not grab the power tower already in your home gym?

-First, let me clarify–I don’t recommend barbell squats.
-Too much risk of injury for the home gym or bodyweight enthusiast, and let’s face it, my drive is to build my body without barbells.
+First, let me clarify–I don’t recommend barbell squats unless you’re under the supervision of a trainer.
+Too much risk of injury for the home gym or bodyweight enthusiast, and let’s face it, my drive is to build my body primarily without barbells.
 There are two kinds of weighted squats I recommend.

 But I do recommend the goblet squat.
 The goblet squat involves lifting a kettlebell or a dumbbell held at your chest for the purpose of increasing the weight.
 With a good sized dumbbell you can definitely build lots of size and strength–probably as much as possible without doing back-breaking barbell lifts at the gym.
 Here’s how they look: